UCDavisLibrary/ucdlib-intranet/readme.md

 There are two JS bundles; one for public views, and one for the block editor.
 To start either of these watch processes, go to the respective directory in `src/plugins/ucdlib-intranet/assets` and run `npm run watch`

 ### Indexer
-By default, the index is not built during the init script.
+By default, the index, which is only used by the main search, is not hydrated during the init script.
 So if you want the full index, you will have to manually poke it with `docker compose exec wordpress curl http://indexer:3000/reindex`.

-Even if you don't trigger a full reindex, it will still index a post when you update it locally.
+Even if you don't trigger a full reindex, a post will still be indexed when you update it locally.

 ### Liball News Importer
 The news importer container will be idle during local dev, and the cron process will be disabled even if you start the main process.
 To work on the importer,